 One distinguishing aspect of mid-20th century bathroom design is the use of the same tile on the walls and floor.
 This may be for the sake of economy, or for looks.
 Small scale tile, such as the 1-inch mosaic dots used in a white bathroom in my Contemporary Bathroom Fireplaces post, can be very effective.
 And using a variety to sizes to create a gorgeous monochrome tile pattern like the one in my Gray Marble Bathroom post is something of an art form for traditional baths.… Continue Reading

-And when big color is used to pump up techno or very stylish bathroom features, the results can be as show stopping as these two concept baths.
+When big color is used to pump up stylish bathroom features, the results can be as show stopping as these two concept baths.
 Wainscots and moldings would look extreme in a hue as loaded as shocking pink [top].
-But on shiny, flat surfaces like an accent wall and tub surround, it frames and highlights the white tub.
-In this case, that’s purposeful because Kohler calls this a VibrAcoustic hydrotherapy tub — which combines color lighting with a complex sound system that amplifies music in the room and uses the same music to create sound waves in the water.… Continue Reading
+But to express the techno aspect of Kohler’s VibrAcoustic hydrotherapy tub, the hot hue and shiny, flat surfaces help make the point.
+The tub combines color lighting with a complex sound system that amplifies music in the room and uses the same music or other audio to create sound waves in the water.… Continue Reading

 For a split second, the tiny mosaic shower tile screamed Camp Winnataska craft time and reminded me of an ashtray I made in the late 60’s.
 While camp was not a good experience for me, the colorful random pattern used in this children’s bath application will certainly make bath time fun.
 The sliding bar handheld shower adjusts to suit siblings and growth spurts.
 It also detaches to make cleaning the shower an easier task.

 The spacious stall has ample room for a teak bench – a handy place for toiletries when a shower niche is not included. … Continue Reading